VIAC 3a Review 2024 – Pros & Cons

 Overall, these are excellent fees!
 Compared to most offers in Switzerland, this is better!

-VIAC has something special that differentiates it from other third-pillar providers.
+VIAC has several features that differentiates it from other third-pillar providers.

 Indeed, with VIAC, you can get life or disability insurance.
 With each 10’000 CHF invested in your account (only the invested part counts), you get 2’500 CHF insurance.